Russian Blue Insurance

 Responsible breeding practices have helped maintain the Russian Blue's overall health, but some genetic issues can still arise from improper breeding.
 Insurance providers evaluate breeding lineage when assessing risk.
 Choosing a Russian Blue from a reputable breeder who conducts genetic health screenings helps reduce inherited conditions and improve insurance coverage options.

-When considering coverage for your Russian Blue, base your choices on your cat's health history and your budget.
-Consult your veterinarian about potential health risks that could affect your insurance needs.
+When considering coverage for your Russian Blue, base your deductible, annual limit and reimbursement rate choices on your cat's health history and your budget.
+Consult your veterinarian about potential health risks that could affect how much pet insurance you need.

 dog4 icon